avnet-iotconnect/iotc-python-lite-sdk-demos/stm32mp157f-dk2/BOARDSETUP.md

 >[!NOTE]
 >After serially connecting to the board, you may need to press ENTER in the terminal window to get the actual terminal prompt text.

+ ## Step 3: Set Up and Run the Python Lite SDK Demo
+* Connect the board to the internet using an Ethernet connection

+* Execute the command ```su``` to gain super-user privileges, followed by ```apt-get update``` to check for and install updates for the system

+* For the rest of the demo setup and execution processes, follow the instructions in the [Python Lite SDK Quickstart Guide](https://github.com/avnet-iotconnect/iotc-python-lite-sdk/blob/main/QUICKSTART.md)